ruisi-su/concrete_dep/README.md

 # Multimodal Grammar Induction

-This repo adds visual priors to the lexicalized-pcfg, which can be found in here https://github.com/neulab/neural-lpcfg.
+This repo adds visual priors to the lexicalized-pcfg.
+The original repo for the lpcfg model is https://github.com/neulab/neural-lpcfg.

 # Preprocess